 With divorced couples, especially when children are involved, communication can be a real challenge.
 Sometimes, you may feel like any response you give might be too defensive, or just never quite the right one.
 Remember, while it takes two to tango, we can never control how someone else acts, only how we act and react.

-At The Buncher Law Corporation, Partners Sven Buncher and Lauren Mullee have seen their clients through a number of high conflict situations with compassion.
-Here is their step-by-step advice on how to communicate with a high-conflict ex-spouse:
+At The Buncher Law Corporation, Managing Partner Sven Buncher has seen clients through a number of high conflict situations with compassion.
+Here is the firm’s step-by-step advice on how to communicate with a high-conflict ex-spouse:

 Even if you’re being confronted directly, it’s important to keep your composure as much as possible.
 The moment you lose your cool, you’ll be giving into the reaction your ex-spouse may have been seeking – and it will only escalate things.
 You might want to take some time and walk away from the conversation for at least a few hours before you respond.